tradle/tradleconf/README.md

 "plugins": {
   // ...
   "conditional-auto-approve": {
-    // [product]: [list of Check types]
+    "products": {
       "tradle.CertifiedID": [
         // List of checks that need to 'Pass' in order to auto-approve the application "tradle.SanctionsCheck",
         "tradle.DocumentValidityCheck",
         ...
       ],
       "tradle.CorporateBankAccount": [
         "tradle.CorporationExistsCheck",
         "tradle.SanctionsCheck",
         ...
       ]
+    }
   }
 }
 ```